schelimilla/UNO-Her/README.md

 Neha Bagalkot
 Pravallika Kullampalle

-### Note
+### Notes
+- Our team used the VScode Live Share extension so all of us were working on it at the same time, but one person pushed the changes to GitHub.
-This project was created for and submitted to Girls Hoo Hack 2023 hackathon
+- This project was created for and submitted to Girls Hoo Hack 2023 hackathon